MicrosoftDocs/azure-ai-docs/articles/search/search-add-autocomplete-suggestions.md

 # Add autocomplete and search suggestions in client apps

 Search-as-you-type is a common technique for improving query productivity.
 In Azure AI Search, this experience is supported through *autocomplete*, which finishes a term or phrase based on partial input (for example, completing *micro* with *microchip*, *microscope*, *microsoft*, and any other micro matches).
-A second user experience is *suggestions*, which produces a short list of matching documents (for exampe, returning book titles with an ID so that you can link to a detail page about that book).
+A second user experience is *suggestions*, which produces a short list of matching documents (for example, returning book titles with an ID so that you can link to a detail page about that book).
 Both autocomplete and suggestions are predicated on a match in the index.
 The service doesn't offer autocompleted queries or suggestions that return zero results.

 To implement these experiences in Azure AI Search: